 \subsection{Imitation Learning for Humanoid Locomotion}

-Imitation Learning (IL) is a common class of approaches to generate natural-looking and smooth robot motion tracking policies by imitating human data.
+Imitation Learning (IL) is a common approach for producing natural, smooth motion tracking policies by imitating human data.
 DeepMimic \cite{peng2018deepmimic} introduced a reinforcement learning (RL) approach to learn to reproduce motion references for different characters in a simulated environment using a goal-oriented reward function.
-Then, Adversarial Motion Prior (AMP) \cite{peng2021amp} employs an adversarial discriminator to model motion style as a distributional prior, enabling better generalization beyond individual reference trajectories.
+Adversarial Motion Prior (AMP) \cite{peng2021amp} employs an adversarial discriminator to model motion style as a distributional prior, enabling better generalization beyond individual reference trajectories.

-Building upon these prior efforts, several works \cite{RoboImitationPeng20, li2023learning, vollenweider2022advanced} demonstrated quadrupedal locomotion by leveraging dog motion capture (MoCap) data to learn animal-like behaviors.
+Building upon these prior efforts, several works \cite{RoboImitationPeng20, li2023learning, vollenweider2022advanced} demonstrated quadrupedal locomotion by leveraging animal motion capture (MoCap) data.
 More recently, to enable human-like motion generation, methods such as ASAP \cite{he2025asap}, KungFuBot \cite{xie2025kungfubot}, Hub \cite{zhang2025hub}, OmniH2O \cite{he2024omnih2o}, UniTracker \cite{yin2025unitracker}, TWIST \cite{ze2025twist}, and BeyondMimic \cite{liao2025beyondmimic} have adopted imitation learning frameworks to achieve humanoid locomotion skills.
-Although these approaches demonstrate agile and natural movements using retargeted kinematic trajectories, handling dynamic inconsistencies and retargeting artifacts during training remains challenging, critically impact sample efficiency, learning stability, and performance \cite{araujo2025retargeting}.
-In this paper, we mitigate retargeting artifacts and improve dynamic feasibility by incorporating both MoCap data and ground reaction force (GRF) measurements into the retargeting process.
+Although these approaches demonstrate agile and natural movements using retargeted kinematic trajectories, handling dynamic inconsistencies and retargeting artifacts during training remains challenging, critically impacts sample efficiency, learning stability, and performance \cite{araujo2025retargeting}.
+In this paper, we mitigate retargeting artifacts and improve dynamic feasibility by casting the problem as a whole-body trajectory optimization problem.